How brands can connect with fans on Twitter during #Rio2016

 2. Inspiration.
 Research subjects indicated a preference for content that inspires people to think or act on issues of a global scale, in addition to celebrating individual athletes or a national team.

 3. Information.
 Help your audience keep track of important stats and results.
-The Games last a total of 19 days with 10,000 athletes from 207 nations competing in 306 events in 42 sports.
+The Games last a total of 19 days with 207 nations, 306 events in 42 sports, and more than 10,000 athletes participating.
 For fans, it can be difficult to keep track of the action, so help them out.

 Our research revealed that two out of three surveyed agree that Twitter provides unique insider access to certain people that can’t be found on other platforms.
 In fact, 75% of those surveyed strongly associate Twitter as a platform that provides an expert point of view — compared with 62% to 66% on competing social platforms.
 Twitter also ranked higher as a platform that provides a unique perspective and is ranked the most timely of all platforms.

-As you plan your brand’s Olympic campaign on Twitter, pair these insights with creatives that speak to the emotional connection that people have with the Olympics.
-Think about joining the conversation in real time on Twitter, starting on 5th August, along with millions of people around the world.
+As you plan your brand’s Olympic campaign on Twitter, pair these insights with creative that speaks to the emotional connection that people have with the Olympics.
+Think about joining the conversation in real time on Twitter starting on August 5 along with millions of people around the world.